Hannah-Savage/ESCAN_NM_tutorial/README.md

 ## Prerequisite knowledge
 We will be running all of our code in Google Colab Python notebooks.
 These are essentially Jupyter notebooks run in the :cloud: *cloud* :cloud:.
 Running our code using Colab will save us from dealing with python library installation and virtual environment setup.
-It also ensures that we are all working on the same operating system which makes troubleshooting much easier (since there are only 2 instructors and lots of students)!
+It also ensures that we are all working on the same operating system which makes troubleshooting much easier (since there is only 1 instructor and lots of atendees)!

 In general, it is assumed that you have some basic experience with Python programming, for an in-depth introduction you can look at the free [Python data science handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
 Furthermore, the [neuromatch academy](https://compneuro.neuromatch.io/tutorials/intro.html) has some great resources.